 Bring your students to one of our four nature preserves or have PVAS bring a program to your classroom!
 Lessons are hands-on, linked to WVCSO’s, and great fun for your students.
 PVAS offers grade-specific programs for classrooms from pre-K-5th grade.
 We also offer custom programs upon request for any grade.
 School class fees for Title 1 Schools are often covered by community scholarships.
 Insects, Plants v.
-Animals, Animal Adaptations…check out the complete list of school programs (pdf) and call JiJi Russell, for more information or to book a program, at (681) 252-1387.
+Animals, Animal Adaptations…check out the (pdf) and call JiJi Russell, for more information or to book a program, at (681) 252-1387.